phibronotchi-beep/solaris-framework/SOLARIS_PROJECT.md

 Prove that open prior art + ethical licensing > traditional patent hoarding.

 **Long-Term:**
-Inspire other inventors to adopt Solaris model, collectively reform broken IP system.
+Inspire other inventors to adopt Phyllux model, collectively reform broken IP system.

 **Ultimate Goal:**
 A world where knowledge flows freely to accelerate discovery, and compensation flows fairly to reward inventors—where the best ideas win because they help humanity, not because they're locked behind paywalls.

 ---

-## ⚡ THE SOLARIS PROMISE
+## ⚡ THE PHYLLUX PROMISE

 **To Researchers:** Your work will never be blocked by paywalls.
 Use freely, cite properly.